E. J. Korvette: Decline and closure

 In 1979, Korvette's was purchased by the Agache-Willot Group of France, which initially closed Korvette's least profitable stores and began selling off merchandise, fixtures, equipment, and real estate.
-In 1980, they declared bankruptcy and on December 24, 1980, they closed all of their remaining 17 stores.
+In 1980, they declared bankruptcy, and on December 24, 1980, they closed all seventeen remaining stores.

 Name origins

 According to Korvette's founder, Eugene Ferkauf, who died on June 5, 2012, the name "E. J. Korvette" was coined as a combination of the initials of its founders (Eugene and Joe) and a re-spelling of the naval term corvette, a nimble sailing warship and later World War II sub-destroyer.
 The company's founding in 1948 (two years before the Korean War) disproves the urban legend that the name was an acronym for "Eight (or Eleven) Jewish Korean War Veterans".
 Founders Ferkauf and Zwillenberg, however, were Jewish.

 Korvette name in Canada

 In the absence of the U.S. Korvette chain in Canada, a discount store chain was launched in Quebec in 1958 using the name "Korvette Stores Limited" (now "Les Magasins Korvette Ltée") without any affiliation to the American company.
 The chain still exists today and operates 71 discount stores as of May 2015.